 SMALL GROUP PROBLEM-SOLVING SESSIONS (total = 20): Medical and graduate students will be assigned to one of twenty-four small groups, each consisting of six to seven students.
-Each small group session is scheduled for 2 hours.
+Each small group session is scheduled for 1.5 hours + 0.5 hour recap.
 The small groups will meet within designated learning clusters (SDLs).
-There will be two faculty facilitators for each small group session.
-Facilitators will typically rotate in different rooms throughout the block, which is designed to facilitate student interaction with as many different faculty as possible.
-However, certain facilitators may be assigned to the same room for every session in the block in an attempt to provide consistency and stronger connections with a single faculty member.
+There will be two faculty facilitators for each room.
+Some facilitators will rotate in different rooms throughout the block, to facilitate student interaction with many different faculty, while others will be assigned to the same room for every session in the block to provide consistency and stronger connections with a single faculty member.
 This might not always be feasible, as it depends on faculty availability in any given block.
-NOTE: Topics addressed in small-group sessions will be tested on sectional exams.
+Attendance will be taken at each session.